Barefoot as a life setting?

 I ask if walking barefoot is not a bit dangerous here.
 Although the main hiking trails, especially for southern European conditions, are excellently well developed.
 But like me, Elizabeth keeps taking the small paths that shorten the long hairpin bends on the way down.
 And they are anything but wide and comfortable.

-She averts laughing: "That's just the way to the beach, barefoot running is not a problem," she says.
-In fact, she runs surprisingly safe on the rocky road.
-Even if she has to be a little more careful, of course, than people with sturdy shoes.
-Sometimes she also falls a bit, but that can happen even with sturdy shoes.
+She laughs, laughing: "This is only the way to the beach, because walking barefoot is not a problem," she says.
+In fact, it runs astoundingly safely on the rocky road.
+Even though, of course, she has to go a bit more cautiously than people with solid shoes.
+Sometimes she stumbles a little, but that can happen to you even with firm shoes.

 Only apparent security?

 "Bravo," said a woman who comes puffing up from below and points to Elizabeth's bare feet.
-And I suddenly wonder why I've been carrying heavy hiking boots with me all week.
+And I suddenly wonder why I used to carry heavy hiking boots with me all week.
 Maybe you really have more freedom when walking around barefoot?